INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Experimental setup

 \subsection{Performance metrics}

-A widely used metric for evaluating the classification performance of a model is the Receiver Operating Characteristic (ROC) curve, which plots the True Positive Rate (TPR) against the False Positive Rate (FPR) at different classification thresholds.
-The Area Under the ROC Curve (AUC) is often calculated to compare the performance of different models, with a range of values from 0 to 1 and a baseline of 0.5.
-However, in the presence of class imbalance, AUC may not be a reliable indicator of model performance.
-This is because the FPR can remain low even when the number of false positives is high due to the large number of negatives, which can result in an overly optimistic view of a model's performance \citep{saito2015precision}.
+We are solving the influencer prediction problem in a profit-driven manner, and therefore the final model threshold decision is made based on profit rather than predictive performance at that particular threshold.
+Therefore, we use threshold-independent metrics.

-To properly compare model performance in imbalanced settings, it is necessary to use metrics that take into account the skewed class distribution.
-The Precision-Recall (PR) curve provides a more informative view of model performance in tasks with a large skew in the class distribution \citep{davis2006relationship}.
-Similar to the ROC curve, the PR curve summarizes performance over different thresholds.
-However, it focuses on correctly predicting positives by using precision and recall as its axes.
-To facilitate model comparison, the Area Under the PR Curve (AUPRC) can be calculated with the baseline corresponding to the fraction of positives, resulting in different baselines for different classes.
+The area under the receiver operating characteristic (ROC) curve (AUC), which plots the true positive rate (TPR) against the false positive rate (FPR) for different classification thresholds, is often calculated to compare model performance, with a range of values from 0 to 1 and a baseline of 0.5.
+In the presence of class imbalance, AUC may not be a reliable performance indicator as it is necessary to consider the skewed class distribution.
+The Precision-Recall (PR) curve is a better alternative for imbalanced data as it summarizes performance over different thresholds with precision and recall on its axes \citep{davis2006relationship}.
+To facilitate model comparison, the area under the PR curve (AUPRC) can be calculated with the baseline corresponding to the fraction of positives.
+While the AUPRC metric is our primary criterion for evaluating performance, we also report the AUC metric.